spicyFajitas/edhrec-deck-tools/README.md

 ## Intro

 These Python programs are aimed at helping deckbuilders follow trends for building their EDH/Commander decks.
 The scripts get cardlists for a given commander from EDHRec and save them as text files that can be uploaded to sites like Moxfield, Archidekt, MPC Autofill, etc.

+This README is not fully up to date with development.
+Since the last overhaul, a web frontend has been introduced and this program can be ran on a server in a docker container.

 ## Setup and Example